heber-silva/CKA-Obsidian-Vault/Security/Security Checklist.md

 #### Note:

-AppArmor is only available on Linux nodes, and enabled in [some Linux distributions](https://gitlab.com/apparmor/apparmor/-/wikis/home#distributions-and-ports).
+AppArmor is only available on Linux nodes, and enabled in [](https://gitlab.com/apparmor/apparmor/-/wikis/home#distributions-and-ports).

 #### SELinux[](https://kubernetes.io/docs/concepts/security/security-checklist/#selinux)

 [SELinux](https://github.com/SELinuxProject/selinux-notebook/blob/main/src/selinux_overview.md) is also a Linux kernel security module that can provide a mechanism for supporting access control security policies, including Mandatory Access Controls (MAC).
-SELinux labels can be assigned to containers or pods [via their `securityContext` section](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#assign-selinux-labels-to-a-container).
+SELinux labels can be assigned to containers or pods [](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#assign-selinux-labels-to-a-container).

 #### Note:

-SELinux is only available on Linux nodes, and enabled in [some Linux distributions](https://en.wikipedia.org/wiki/Security-Enhanced_Linux#Implementations).
+SELinux is only available on Linux nodes, and enabled in [](https://en.wikipedia.org/wiki/Security-Enhanced_Linux#Implementations).

 ## Logs and auditing[](https://kubernetes.io/docs/concepts/security/security-checklist/#logs-and-auditing)